itsank/MLNotes/CVNotes.md

   + NICE WAY TO USE DROPOUT TO PERTUBE NOISE IN MODEL STATE.
   +

+#### DIRT-T [pdf]
++ Enhancement over Domain adverserial training
++ Use Instance Normalization
++ Two stage training
+  + 1st Stage VADA
+    + Apart from Adverstarial training loss, tey use negative cross entropy or conditional cross entropy loss, apart from that they use KL divergence loss to fix Lipschtzness
+  + 2nd stage DIRT-T
+    + Iterative improvement on target domain by using atural gradient and KL diveregnce loss

 ## Video Tracking

 + Most of paper formulate problem in a graph structure so that generic graph algorithms can be used.